781flyingdutchman/background_downloader/CONFIG.md

   - `('runInForegroundIfFileLargerThan', int fileSize)` activates foreground mode for downloads/uploads that exceed this file size, expressed in MB
 * Localization
   - `'localize', Map<String, String> translation` localizes the words 'Cancel', 'Pause' and 'Resume' presented as a map

+On Android and iOS, configuration is stored in native 'shared preferences' to ensure that background tasks have access to the configuration.
+This means that configuration persists across application restarts, and this can lead to some surprising results.
+For example, if during testing you set a proxy and then remove that configuration line, the proxy configuration is not removed from persistent storage on your test device.
+You need to explicitly set `('proxy', false)` to remove the stored configuration on that device.

+A configuration can be called multiple times, and affects all tasks *running* after the configuration call.
+Tasks enqueued _before_ a call, that run _after_ the call (e.g. because they are waiting for other downloads to complete) will run under the newly set configuration, not the one that was active when they were enqueued.